Metro Council decides on new garbage contract; twice a week pickups

 The East Baton Rouge Metro Council decided Wednesday evening on the Republic Services and Richard's Disposal contracts.
 The current contract — which costs residents about $23 a month for garbage, recycling and trash collection — expires at the end of February 2023.

-The council voted 8-2 to ensure garbage will be picked up twice weekly and cost residents around $35 per month.
+The council voted 8-2 on an amended contract to ensure garbage will be picked up twice weekly and cost residents around $35 per month.

+I congratulate the Metropolitan Council for arriving at a compromise to continue providing twice per week garbage services to the citizens of Baton Rouge and East Baton Rouge Parish.
+This compromise comes on the heels of continued negotiations between my office and the contract awardees to find a solution that is palatable.
+This is the most utilized public service in our community and I thank council members for their due diligence on behalf of our residents.
+This is a stellar example of the executive and legislative branches working to perfect policy for the people.
+The new contract begins in March 2023 with service improvements.
+I support the council’s decision to maintain twice a week collections.
+The increased cost is never desired but understood in the current economic environment.
+I look forward to building on the services that we provide to the residents of East Baton Rouge Parish.

-The original proposal was a 10-year contract with once-a-week pickups would increase monthly user fees by $5.50, to $28.50 a month.
+The original contract with once-a-week pickups would increase monthly user fees by $5.50 a month to $28.50 a month.
 An extra cart is $7 a month.
+Republic Services won't be handling out of the cart trash collection anymore (think debris you put on the curb).
+Richard's Disposal, Inc won that bid for $7.50 a month per household.
+That's included in the $28.50 fee and the contract length would be the same.

+Republic and Richard's fees would increase by 4% a year starting in March 2024.
+By the end of the contract length in 2033, residents in East Baton Rouge Parish could be paying about $40 a month for garbage, recycling, and trash collection.

 Trending News